hamzas121/frontend/README.md

+## Front End Web Development
 ## Introduction

-This website is a car showroom webiste which allows the users to look at diffrent cars which are reasonably priced and overpriced, it is also a single page website.
+This website is a car showroom webiste, which allows the users to look at diffrent cars which are reasonably priced and overpriced, it is also a single page website.
 The three car showrooms which are displayed on the website are BMW, Mercedes and Audi.
 The concept of this website was for me to show my father on what car i should buy, I added some cars which overpriced as well so that the cars which he would look at are the ones i would want.
 For other users they can also choose to do the same aand have a look at the cars which are reasonably priced.

 ## Design